pluralsight/guides/how-to-create-a-calculator-application-with-ionic-framework-by-using-ionic-creator-for-ui/article.md

 ![](http://i.imgur.com/Kp49zVS.png)

-Btw, the ruller and the Device setting (Apple iPhone 6) are a part of an awesome Developer tools in Chrome browser, which I highly recommend.
+Btw, the ruler and the Device setting (Apple iPhone 6) are a part of an awesome Developer tools in Chrome browser, which I highly recommend.

 > If you get an error similar to this:
 > `Unable to locate the ionic.project file.
 Are you in your project directory?
 (CLI v1.6.4)`